Maria Del Mar Sacasa

 I have a 10-year-old brother who owns a guinea pig named Diego.
 I met Diego for the first time a month or so ago when I went to visit and it was an interesting encounter.
 I saw Diego peek out from the little plastic castle in which he spends most of his time and I cooed, “Ohhh, how cute.”
 I was overcome with warm, fuzzy feelings.
 And just as I was experiencing these pleasant emotions, Diego crept out of his cage.
 He was a little bit like a bunny.
 And a lot like a rat.
 Remember Wuzzles?
 They were these cartoon animals that were two animals in one…like Eleroo (elephant / kangaroo)… So I guess a guinea pig would be like a burat (bunny/rat) or a runny (rat/bunny)… Even now when I think about it I’m confused.
 Do I love Diego and his kind?
 Are they meant to be cuddly pets or pests that should be exterminated?
 In any case, the more relevant question to this discussion is: SHOULD GUINEA PIGS BE EATEN?

 My little brother was appalled when I told him some cultures are rather fond of guinea pigs – as food.
-His concerns on the matter are better illustrated in this video.

 High Heels & Frijoles